-The Foundation has appointed a Compliance Manager who will act as the Data Protection Officer and deal with requests and enquiries concerning the Foundation's uses of personal data (see section 10 on Your Rights below).
+The Foundation's Compliance Manager acts as the Data Protection Officer and deals with requests and enquiries concerning the Foundation's uses of personal data (see section 10 on Your Rights below).
 The Compliance Manager will endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
 For any queries, please contact dataprotectionofficer@wgsf.net.
-Telephone 01924 231625..
+Telephone 01924 231625.